 It shouldn’t come as a surprise then to know that personal growth, like everything else in life, has a cost.

-Deciding what kind of person you wish to aspire to be or what goals you wish to accomplish takes clarity of mind, a willingness to look carefully and honestly at yourself, and the courage and commitment to make changes.
+Deciding what kind of person you aspire to be or what goals you want to accomplish takes clarity of mind, willingness to look carefully and honestly at yourself, and the courage and commitment to make changes.

 There are those who believe that their personal growth has been undermined or thwarted by circumstances or other people.
 They may look for external reasons that things haven’t worked out and become discouraged when facing obstacles.
 They may not be ready to look carefully at themselves for a true explanation of why things aren’t going their way.